nuphy-src/qmk_firmware/readme.md

-# Project forked from nuphy-src/qmk_firmware
+# QMK Firmware with SignalRGB Support for Nuphy

 ## Improvements: